angeal185/atom-feed-cms/readme.md

 for each new feed you add, your url need only replace `example_feed` with the new feed filename

-should you wish, you could also serve your feed/s via cdn. be mindfull though, that none of these will provide live updates all of the time.
+should you wish, you could also serve your feed/s via cdn. be mindful though, that none of these will provide live updates all of the time.

 example:
 [https://cdn.jsdelivr.net/gh/{{your-username}}/{{your-repo-name}}/atom/{{your-feed-name}}.xml](https://cdn.jsdelivr.net/gh/{{your-username}}/{{your-repo-name}}/atom/{{your-feed-name}}.xml)